 - Sleeves could be a little short

-SmartWool claim that the special way that they treat their wool makes it resistant to shrinking and itch-free.
+SmartWool claim that the special way that they treat their wool makes it itch-free and shrink-resistant.

 They also claim superior moisture wicking, anti-microbial and anti-odor performance.

-If you’re looking for a base layer that will perform throughout a range of temperatures then this is an exceptional choice.
+If you’re looking for a thermal underwear layer that will perform in a range of temperatures, this is an exceptional choice.

-This mid-weight shirt is really warm but the zipper and its great breathability ensure that it remains comfortable even during more intense activities.
+This mid-weight top is warm, but the zipper and great breathability ensure you stay comfortable even during more intense activities.

-The clever way they’ve used panels means they’ve avoided top shoulder seams and made it more comfortable when wearing a pack.
+The clever use of panels means they’ve avoided top shoulder seams, making it more comfortable when wearing a pack.

 SmartWool products are a little pricey but they’re worth every penny.